Grand Prix des Nations

 The Grand Prix des Nations was an individual time trial (against the clock) for both professional and amateur racing cyclists.
 Held annually in Cannes, France, it was instituted in 1932 and often regarded as the unofficial time trial championship of the world and as a Classic cycle race.
 The race was the idea of a Parisian newspaper editor called Gaston Bénac.
 The beret-wearing sports editor was looking for a race to make a name for Paris-Soir, the biggest French evening paper before the war.

 He and his colleague Albert Baker d'Isy had been inspired by the world road race championship in Copenhagen, Denmark, in 1931.
 That, unusually, had been run as a time trial, and the two were impressed and also, they said, aware that a time-trial cost less to organise than a conventional road race.
 Baker d'Isy decided the name Grand Prix des Nations.

 There is a dispute over who devised the first route.
 The American-French writer René de Latour said in the UK magazine Sporting Cyclist that he did; Baker d'Isy says that he did.
 The route started near the Versailles château and ran round a triangle through Rambouillet, Maulette, Saint-Rémy-les-Chevreuse, Versailles and Boulogne to finish on the Vélodrome Buffalo where the founder of the Tour de France, Henri Desgrange, had become the world's first hour record holder in 1893.
 There were three hills, one in the first 100 km, plenty of cobbles, and the last 40 km went through the woods of the Vallée de Chevreuse, a popular area for bike riders.
 The distance was 142 km.

 The introduction of an official time trial champion at the UCI Road World Championships in 1994 and an Olympic individual time trial championship (1996) reduced its importance.
 With the introduction of the UCI ProTour in 2005, the event was removed from the calendar.
+Since 2006, Chrono des Nations (formerly Chrono des Herbiers) has effectively taken the place of GP des Nations in the calendar.